schibsted/spid-tech-docs/resources/articles/s2s-auth.md

 Often services support multiple clients/tenants, and the `client_id` parameter can be used to determine which one is calling the service.
-It is a recommended best practice for services to maintain their own IDs for their tenants (for use in DB tables, etc.) and simply map from the SPiD `client_id` to their own IDs.
-This adds a layer of insulation in case a tenant's `client_id` changes (e.g. if they delete their SPiD client and create a new one).
+It is a recommended best practice for services to maintain their own IDs for their tenants (for use in DB tables, etc.) and simply map from the Schibsted account `client_id` to their own IDs.
+This adds a layer of insulation in case a tenant's `client_id` changes (e.g. if they delete their Schibsted account client and create a new one).